- Carl Albert Center Home

 Civic Engagement Fellows

-In addition to helping students who are voting out-of-state, the Carl Albert Center has routinely targeted all incoming and current students with a voter registration drive during the first few weeks of the fall semester.
+The Carl Albert Center Civic Engagement Fellows will be partnering with various student organizations to make the drive a success and will be targeting all incoming and current students with a voter registration drive during the first few weeks of the fall semester.
 Registration booths and information centers are set up in the student Union building and in various places around the campus grounds.
 Students are encouraged to have their friends register to vote as well and are given information to pass out to them.
-Additionally, the Center has utilized golf carts and a team of volunteers to provide student transportation to polling areas on state and national election days.
-We plan to once again set up an operation on the South Oval on election day 2010!
+We plan to once again set up an operation on the South Oval on Election Day!

 Election Watch Parties